Use the following libraries and common code resources compiled here to help you write flows.

 Lodash also gives us the following:

 Javascript has a substring() method, but we recommend slice().
-You can read why here if interested.
+For more information, read this explanation from Mastering JS.

 slice() takes a startIndex and an optional endIndex and returns the string between the start and the end indexes.

-If no endIndex is supplied, slice() preserves thru the end of the string.
+If no endIndex is supplied, slice() preserves through the end of the string.

 This is non-destructive.
 It returns a new string from the start index to the end index while leaving the original string intact. vTest remains unchanged.
 You will have to assign this to a new variable in order to access it.

 Use replace to strip out special characters.
-It is a great and easy way to make sure your string is sanitized and does not contain special characters that can cause problems.
+It is a non-destructive way to ensure your string is sanitized and does not contain special characters that can cause problems.

 Trim should be one of the most common functions used with strings.
-Be sure to use it to get rid of any leading or trailing whitespace that can cause issues.
+Use it to get rid of any leading or trailing whitespace that can cause issues.
 Whitespace has been known to cause support tickets and delays in onboarding, and is very tough to track down.
 Use Trim and eliminate this headache!

 Always check for null or empty prior to using the value.
 You can then create a hierarchy of data, for example, checking allocation fields first and if blank/null then checking the expense detail fields and if blank/null then defaulting to something.
-This type of defensive coding will keep flows from failing or remediation tasks from being created for missing data.
+This type of defensive coding keeps flows from failing and remediation tasks from being created for missing data.

 As with previous JS string methods, these are non-destructive to the original string and must be assigned to new variables.